densedever/Real-World-Haskell-Notes/ch1.md

 ghci> True && 1
 <interactive>:1:8:
     No instance for (Num Bool)
-      arising from the literal `1' at <interactive>:1:8 Possible fix: add an instance declaration for (Num Bool) In the second argument of `(&&)', namely `1'
+      arising from the literal '1' at <interactive>:1:8 Possible fix: add an instance declaration for (Num Bool) In the second argument of '(&&)', namely '1'
-    Basic Interaction: Using ghci as a Calculator | 5In the expression: True && 1 In the definition of `it': it = True && 1
+    In the expression: True && 1
+    In the definition of 'it': it = True && 1
 ```

 This error says that `Bool` is not a member of the `Num` type class.
 The message is big because it's pointing out the exact place of the problem and some ways we could fix it!